Prajapati: Vedas

-In the Shatapatha Brahmana, embedded inside the Yajurveda, Prajapati emanated from Purusha (cosmic spirit) and Prajapati co-creates the world with the goddess of Language.
+In the Shatapatha Brahmana, embedded inside the Yajurveda, Prajapati was self-created from Brahman (Ultimate Reality) and Prajapati co-creates the world with Vac.
 It also includes the "golden cosmic egg" mythology, wherein Prajapati is stated to be born from a golden egg in primeval sea after the egg was incubated for a year.
 His sounds became the sky, the earth and the seasons.
-When he inhaled, he created the devas (gods), fire and light.
-When he exhaled, he created the asuras (demons) and darkness.
-Then, together with the goddess of Language, he created all beings and time.
-In Chapter 10 of the Shatapatha Brahmana, as well as chapter 13 of Pancavimsa Brahmana, is presented another theory wherein he (Prajapati) is a mother, becomes self-pregnant with all living creatures self-generated, then evil Mrtyu seizes these beings within his womb, but because these beings are part of the eternal Prajapati, they desire to live long like him.
+When he inhaled, he created the devas and devis, and light.
+When he exhaled, he created the asuras and asuris, and darkness.
+Then, together with the Vac, he and she created all beings and universe.
+In Chapter 10 of the Shatapatha Brahmana, as well as chapter 13 of Pancavimsa Brahmana, is presented another myth where in Prajapati is a creator god, becomes creating with Vac, the creator goddess, all living creatures generated, then Mrtyu seizes these beings within his and her womb, but because these beings are created by Prajapati and Vac, they desire to live like him and her and Prajapati and Vac kill Mrtyu and creates the universe with releasing all living creatures in his and her womb.

-The Aitareya Brahmana offers a different myth, wherein Prajapati, having created the gods, metamorphosed into a stag and approached his daughter Dawn who was in the form of a doe, to produce other earthly beings.
-The gods were horrified by the incest, and joined forces to produce angry destructive Rudra to punish Prajapati for "doing what is not done".
-Prajapati was killed by Rudra.
-The Kausitaki Brahmana offers yet another myth, wherein Prajapati created from his own self fire, sun, moon, wind and feminine dawn.
-The first four saw dawn and released their seeds, which became existence (Bhava).
+The Aitareya Brahmana tells a different myth, wherein Prajapati, having created the gods and goddesses, turns into a stag and approaches his daughter with Vac, Ushas who was in the form of a doe, to produce other animals.
+The gods and goddesses are horrified by this incest, and joined forces and created the angry destructive Rudra to kill Prajapati for doing incest with Ushas and before Prajapati mates with Ushas, Rudra drives Prajapati away.
+Then Rudra kills Prajapati and Ushas runs away and Prajapati is resurrected.
+The Sankhyayana Brahmana tells another myth, wherein Prajapati created Agni, Surya, Chandra, Vayu, Ushas and all deities.
+Agni, Surya, Chandra, Vayu, Ushas and all deities released their energies and created the universe.

 In section 2.266 of Jaiminiya Brahmana, Prajapati is presented as a spiritual teacher.
-His student Varuna lives with him for 100 years, studying the art and duties of being the "father-like king of gods".
+His student Varuna lives with him for 100 years, studying the art and duties of being the "father-like king of gods and goddesses" and is a king of the gods and goddesses.